 F.H.
 King Students for Sustainable Agriculture

 F.H.
-King Students for Sustainable Agriculture is a student organization working to promote sustainable agriculture at the University of Wisconsin, Madison.
-Founded in 1979, F.H.
-King was named after a UW professor and author of the 1911 book Farmers of Forty Centuries.
-Professor King was one of the first people to consider the sustainability of North American farming, and this group meets in his honor to continue to work for sustainable agriculture.
-This UW-Madison student organization is affiliated with CIAS.
+King Students for Sustainable Agriculture is a student organization working to promote sustainable agriculture at the University of Wisconsin-Madison.
+Founded in 1979, the group was named after a UW-Madison Soil Science professor and author of the 1911 book Farmers of Forty Centuries.
+Professor King was one of the first people to consider the sustainability of North American farming, and this group meets in his honor to continue to work toward sustainable agriculture.
+F.H.
+King Students for Sustainable Agriculture is affiliated with CIAS.

 The largest F.H.
-King project is a student farm at Eagle Heights where students learn organic and sustainable gardening techniques.
-This 1.75 acre garden produces about 2900 pounds of vegetables, fruit, flowers and herbs each growing season.
-Most of the produce is distributed free of charge to the campus community at Harvest Handouts.
+King project is a two-acre student farm where students learn organic and sustainable gardening techniques.
+The garden produces about 4,000 pounds of vegetables, fruit, flowers and herbs each growing season.
+Most of the produce is distributed free of charge to the UW-Madison campus community as part of Harvest Handouts.